From Lesson Plan: Opening Your Class Store and Bank

 How to Create and Use Credits and Debits in Your Classroom

-1. Each student will need a 4-inch by 6-inch spiral notebook.
-Put students' names on the cover of the notebook and glue a Credit and Debit Log (PDF) on the first page.
-They will use this throughout the school year.
+1. Each student will need a 4" by 6" spiral notebook.
+Put students' names on the cover of the notebook and glue one Credit and Debit Log (see the Credit and Debit Log printable below) on the first page.
+Students will use this notebook throughout the school year.

 3. It is my rule that the teacher is the only person who can record credits and debits in the students' notebooks.
 The only time I ever use red pen is to write in their books, and I am the only one in the class with a red pen.
 Students come to me at the end of the day to get paid for jobs, and I dole out credits and debits throughout the day when necessary.

 4. The Credit and Debit Notebooks serve as a checking account.
 Each student will start with $25 in his or her checking account (or whatever amount you decide based on your classroom economy).
 I use tallies to correspond to dollar amounts when recording money earned in students' Credit and Debit Notebooks.

 5. Model how to calculate the total amount of money earned during a pay period.
 Students should add up their credits and record the total on the log.
 They will then add up their debits and record that total on their log.
 Finally, students will subtract the debits from the credits to determine the total amount that they have earned.